 DELLI PRISCOLI, J. (2003): Participation, Concensus Building and Conflict Management Training Course.
 Paris: UNESCO – Division of Water Sciences URL [Accessed: 08.07.2019]Although this document is mainly prepared for companies, it also helps to find out about strategy development within a community as it shows the most important steps to take.

 KAPLAN, R. S. NORTON, D. P. BARROWS, E.A.
 (2008): Developing the Strategy: Vision, Value Gaps, and Analysis.
 Balanced Scorecard Report.
-Boston: Harvard Business School URL [Accessed: 08.07.2019]This document gives detailed information about how to use coloured cards.
-You can gain a lot of ideas and practices by going through this guideline.
+Boston: Harvard Business School URL [Accessed: 08.07.2019]This three-page factsheet provides short but top-notch information about conflict management.
+It presents knowledge, tips and skills that are useful in conflict resolution and describes steps to manage a potential conflict.

 DIBNER-DUNLAP, A. HUSSAINI, N. MORCHED, D. SOBHANI, N. SON, H. VAZQUEZ, V. (2009): A Review of Local Tax Policy to Expand Water & Sanitation Access.
 Prepared For WaterAid Madagascar and WaterAid America.
 New York (USA): School of International and Public Affairs, Columbia University URL [Accessed: 07.07.2019]A SWOT analysis of the Nile Basin Initiative, which is a transboundary river basin management programme.
 In this paper, the whole initiative is being analysed by a SWOT analysis.